 Because there are so many variables, you should book your flight first.
 Some airlines limit the total number of pets allowed on each flight, so it’s important to buy a ticket as early as possible.
-Then you can choose a carrier and prep your pet for the flight.
-“Pets are often less stressed when there is some familiarity with their surroundings,” explains Annette Louviere, a veterinary consultant at Whistle.
+Then you can choose a carrier and prep your pet for travel.
+“Pets are often less stressed when there is some familiarity with their surroundings,” says Annette Louviere, a veterinary consultant at Whistle.
 “Of course, once you get to the airport, you lose most of that control, but acclimating your pet to the carrier prior to travel can help greatly.”
 To help your dog or cat form a positive association with their temporary home, Gayle Martz, creator of the Sherpa bag, suggests using the carrier to transport your pet to a familiar place like a park or coffee shop.

 Read on for what to look for when choosing an airplane-friendly carrier for your furry friend, or use the handy links below to jump directly to our picks.

 What we’re looking for